GUOWEIJUN/maizerootphenomics/Figure2/readme.txt

-This is a heatmap example for traits.
+This code is used for normal distribution test of traits.